-Some secondary students with disabilities (ESE) may need additional time (i.e., longer than the regular school year), to master the student performance standards associated with a regular Occupational Completion Point (OCP) or a Modified Occupational Completion Point (MOCP).
+Some secondary students with disabilities (ESE) may need additional time (i.e., longer than the regular school year), to master the student performance standards associated with a regular course or a modified course.
 If needed, a student may enroll in the same career and technical course more than once.
-Documentation should be included in the IEP that clearly indicates that it is anticipated that the student may need an additional year to complete an OCP/MOCP.
-The student should work on different competencies and new applications of competencies each year toward completion of the OCP/MOCP.
+Documentation should be included in the IEP that clearly indicates that it is anticipated that the student may need an additional year to complete a Career and Technical Education (CTE) course.
+The student should work on different competencies and new applications of competencies each year toward completion of the CTE course.
 After achieving the competencies identified for the year, the student earns credit for the course.
 It is important to ensure that credits earned by students are reported accurately.
 The district's information system must be designed to accept multiple credits for the same course number for eligible students with disabilities.

-Program Title:Alternative Energy Engineering TechnologyCareer Cluster:Energy
+Program Title: Alternative Energy Engineering Technology Career Cluster: Energy

-CCC
+223

 CIP Number 0615050304

 Program Type College Credit Certificate (CCC)

 Program Length 18 Credit Hours

 CTSO SkillsUSA

 SOC Codes (all applicable) 49-2095 - Electrical and Electronics Repairers, Powerhouse, Substation, and Relay